Crippled America: Sales and reception

 To launch the work, Trump held a press conference and book signing at Trump Tower in New York City on November 3, 2015.
 He plugged the book on such disparate shows as Good Morning America, Fox & Friends, Live with Kelly & Michael, Hannity, Morning Joe, and Infowars; mentioned it at rallies throughout October and November; and tweeted about it 31 times.
-Reflecting back in June 2016, Trump said, "I didn’t promote it, I didn’t do anything, and it still did great."
+Reflecting back in June 2016, Trump said, "I didn't promote it, I didn't do anything, and it still did great."

-Crippled America debuted at spot number 5 on the hardcover nonfiction section for The New York Times Best Seller list on November 12, 2015—one placement behind Republican candidate Ben Carson's book A More Perfect Union.
+Crippled America debuted at spot number 5 on the hardcover nonfiction section for The New York Times Best Seller list on November 12, 2015 –one placement behind Republican candidate Ben Carson's book A More Perfect Union: What We the People Can Do to Reclaim Our Constitutional Liberties.
 In total, Trump's book spent 13 weeks on the Times bestseller list.
 According to Nielsen BookScan, Crippled America outsold all other books published by 2016 political candidates, selling out of stock in the paperback version and an additional 199,000 hardcover copies by March 2016.
 Trump reported the same year he received between $1 million and $5 million in income from total sales of the book.
 Trump falsely promised all proceeds would go to charity.NPR wrote that Crippled America "doesn't exactly break new ground," and is comparable to other campaign-trail books which function "less [as] a literary work and more a political tool."
 Chris Townsend of King's Review described the book with a direct quote from the work: "there's very little that is subtle or sophisticated about this book."
 Townsend observed that the book, like Trump's earlier work The Art of the Deal (1987), portrays "Trump as the businessman who will get the best deal for America."
 He further assessed Crippled America as "first and foremost, a business book," translating the themes of his preceding books on a national scale.
 On the Issues's Jesse Gordon gave the book a favorable review, writing that Crippled America demonstrates to Trump's opposition his political stances; "Trump lays out specific policy choices," Gordon attests, "in his own inimitable style, with real specifics and real substance, and he elaborates on how he came to the conclusions he did."